CISS-VAE/CISS-VAE-python/docs/source/vignette.md

     output_shared=False,
     batch_size = 4000, ## batch size for data loader
     return_model = True, ## if true, outputs imputed dataset and model, otherwise just outputs imputed dataset.
 Set to true to return model for `plot_vae_architecture`

 ## Initial Training params
     epochs = 1000, ## default
     initial_lr = 0.01, ## default
     decay_factor = 0.999, ## default, factor learning rate is multiplied by after each epoch, prevents overfitting beta= 0.001, ## default
     device = None, ## If none, will use gpu if available, cpu if not.
-See torch.devices for info (link)
+See torch.devices for info

 ## Impute-refit loop params
     max_loops = 100, ## max number of refit loops
     patience = 2, ## number of loops to check after best_dataset updated.
 Can increase to avoid local extrema